sleepyOwl14/proximax-bc-docs/docs/getting-started/writing-first-application.md

 We have decided to represent the ticket vendor and buyer as separate [accounts](../built-in-features/account.md).
 Each account is unique and identified by an address.
 An account has access to a deposit box in the blockchain, which can be modified with an appropriate private key.

-Have you loaded an account with test XEM?
+Have you loaded an account with test XPX?
 If it is not the case, go back to [getting started section](./setting-up-workstation.md).
 The account you have created represents the ticket vendor.

 1. After running the following command, you should see on your screen a line similar to:
 ```
-$> nem2-cli account info
+$> xpx2-cli account info

 New Account: WCVG35-ZSPMYP-L2POZQ-JGSVEG-RYOJ3V-BNIU3U-N2E6